Your membership has expired

 Fuel needs: 13 to 48 gallons of liquid propane or natural gas per day

-Cons: Whole-house generators are pricier to buy.
+Cons: Whole-house generators are pricier.
 And the installation costs can range from a few thousand dollars to $10,000 or more.
-That’s because you might need an electrician to hook the generator up to your electrical panel, plus subcontractors who can handle the plumbing for a gas or propane line and build a steady permanent base for the generator.
+That’s because you might need an electrician to hook up the generator to your electrical panel, plus subcontractors who can handle the plumbing for a gas or propane line and build a steady, permanent base for the generator.
 Models are also reasonably large—about as big as a central air unit—so you need to allocate space for one on the side or back of your house.

 Portable Generators